glycerine/cshared-osx-issue/README.md

 # cshared-osx-issue

+Test case repro for https://github.com/golang/go/issues/13028

-With go 1.5.1 and at tip, I'm seeing what looks like a bug when c-shared .so libraries are used.
+With go 1.5.1 and at tip, I'm seeing what looks like a bug when c-shared built .so (i.e. golang source) libraries are used.

 On both linux and OSX: linking in a cshared library disables the previously installed interrupt handler for SIGINT.